Oichkatzelesfrettschen/lites/README.md

 The optional `setup.sh` script installs a wide range of cross-compilers and emulators along with standard build utilities such as build-essential, GCC, clang, llvm, m4, CMake, Ninja and Meson.
-It also sets up debugging and profiling tools and provides pre-commit support.
+It also sets up debugging and profiling tools, installs the pre-commit hooks and generates a `compile_commands.json` database for clang tooling.
 Run `pre-commit run -a` after editing sources to keep formatting consistent.
 The script requires root privileges and network access.

 Additional notes are kept in [`docs/`](docs/).